 Before joining the security team, Mr. Alexander was the coordinator for the Labs and Classrooms team at Portland State University, where he managed the support, security, and roll-out of the hardware and software for more than 500 machines around campus.

-He holds the EnCase Certified Examiner (EnCE), Certified Computer Examiner (CCE), and GIAC Certified Forensic Analyst (GCFA) accreditations, and is a member of the High Tech Crime Consortium.
+Mr. Alexander received a B.S. in Computer Science from Portland State University.
+He holds the EnCase Certified Examiner (EnCE), Certified Computer Examiner (CCE), several SANS GIAC certifications including GCFE, GCFE, and GNFA, and is a member of the High Tech Crime Consortium.